 But unfortunately, the chip shortage may not end anytime soon.

-According to CBS News, it recently seemed like the shortage might be coming to an end.
+CBS News, it recently seemed like the shortage might be coming to an end.
 But now, an increase in COVID-19 cases with the rise of the Delta variant in some Asian countries is making the shortage supply even worse.
 This is reportedly delaying the return to normal car production, and keeping the supply of vehicles low.

 New cars and more have been affected by the shortage